Kristina01111000/WordPressTheme/README.md

 	-> update resume with this project
 	- add 2 pictures to each of the header pages
-		- figure out what the long list of pictures @ the end is for
+		- figure out what the long list of pictures @ the end is for --> this probably?
 		- add to three other pages
 			- outdoor
 			- body